arangodb/cluster-maintenance/README.md

 Post an agency plan to a new leader agency.
 Only for debug purpose!
 DO NOT USE IN PRODUCTION!: post-agency-plan                     3.3.23 - 3.5.99    Posts an agency dump to an ArangoDB agency leader.

-analyse move shard tasks:
-  create-move-analysis                 3.3.23 - 3.5.99    Creates analysis for a plan to rebalance shards in your cluster.

 analyze tasks:
-  analyze                              3.3.23 - 3.5.99    Performs health analysis on your cluster and produces input files for other cleanup tasks. show-supervision                     3.3.23 - 3.6.99    Checks the state of the supervision
+  analyze                              3.3.23 - 3.5.99    Performs health analysis on your cluster and produces input files for other cleanup tasks. show-supervision                     3.3.23 - 3.6.99    Show the state of the supervision.

 cleanup tasks:
-  clear-maintenance                    3.3.23 - 3.6.99    Checks the state of the supervision create-missing-collections           3.3.23 - 3.5.99    Adds missing collections found by the analyze task. create-missing-system-collections    3.3.23 - 3.5.99    Adds missing system collections for all databases (does not require the analyze task). remove-cleaned-failovers             3.3.23 - 3.5.99    Clears cleaned failover candidates found by analyze task.
+  clear-maintenance                    3.3.23 - 3.6.99    Clear maintenance and hot-backup flag.
+  create-missing-collections           3.3.23 - 3.5.99    Adds missing collections found by the analyze task. create-missing-system-collections    3.3.23 - 3.5.99    Adds missing system collections for all databases (does not require the analyze task). remove-cleaned-failovers             3.3.23 - 3.5.99    Clears cleaned failover candidates found by analyze task.